10 Day California Road Trip

-After leaving Yosemite, we took a scenic route on our way to Santa Barbara.
-This is a full day worth of driving, so be sure to start early.
+After leaving Yosemite, we took the scenic route to Santa Barbara.
+This route is a full day’s worth of driving, so start early.

 After that, we went to Carmel-by-the-Sea.
 A small beach town, this was a great way to take a walk down the beach and grab a bite.
-If you’re looking for small gifts and souvenirs, the small craft stores have great items.
+The small craft stores have great items if you’re looking for small gifts and souvenirs.

-If I could, I would have added an extra day and stayed in Carmel-by-the-Sea and recommend if you have the time to add on a day here as well!
+I would have added an extra day, stayed in Carmel-by-the-Sea, and recommended if you have the time to add a day here as well!
 Then make your way to Santa Barbara.

 Day 8 - Santa Barbara